Twitter's goal in IPO: to avoid becoming Facebook

 "They were really information and data hogs," said one person who worked on the process.
 "They wanted a lot of different perspectives and to make sure that they did this right."

-In the end, Twitter made different choices from its rival social networking site for its IPO.
+In the end, Twitter made different choices from its rival social networking site.
 Facebook selected Morgan Stanley (MS.N) as its lead underwriter, while Twitter picked Goldman Sachs (GS.N).
 Facebook listed on Nasdaq, where trading glitches marred the initial hours of trading, while Twitter listed on the New York Stock Exchange.

-Facebook Chief Executive Mark Zuckerberg skipped out on at least one major meeting with investors during the company's IPO roadshow, but Twitter's CEO Dick Costolo attended all meetings across the country.

-"The whole thing was very business-like and very professional," said a second source who worked on the process.
-"They decided there was no wearing hoodies with investors," he added, referring to the hooded sweatshirts that have become a trademark of Facebook's Zuckerberg.

-Twitter also made sure its shares were sold for a low enough price to attract strong interest and keep shares high in their early days of trading, after Facebook's shares dropped in the days after its IPO.
-While Twitter's shares were down nearly 6 percent to $42.26 in Friday afternoon trading, they were still trading well above their IPO price of $26.
+Twitter made sure its shares were sold for a low enough price to attract strong interest and keep shares high in their early days of trading, after Facebook's shares dropped in the days after its IPO.

-Noto has built the team into the No.1 U.S. underwriter for tech IPOs so far this year, over Morgan Stanley and rival banker Michael Grimes who led the Facebook IPO, as well as other high profile deals including Google (GOOG.O) and LinkedIn, according to Reuters data.
+Noto has built the team into the number one U.S. underwriter for tech IPOs so far this year, over Morgan Stanley and rival banker Michael Grimes who led the Facebook IPO, as well as other high profile deals including Google (GOOG.O) and LinkedIn.

-Goldman has been lead underwriter in more than 16 technology company IPOs since January, including software darling Tableau Software Inc (DATA.N).
+Goldman has taken over 16 technology companies public since January, including software darling Tableau Software Inc (DATA.N).
 For the same period last year Goldman was fifth, according to Thomson Reuters data.

-The Twitter deal was an important win for Goldman Sachs, after it was passed over for the lead role in the Facebook, LinkedIn and Pandora deals in recent years.

 Those that have worked with Noto praise his low-key, no-nonsense style.